When to Set up a New Inbox

 As long as your team members' Help Scout profile addresses match their actual email addresses, your team members can take advantage of our email integration to tackle emails from their personal address and Help Scout emails simultaneously.
 Check out these two articles to see how that works:

-Your team will get email notifications any time conversations land in their Help Scout shared Mailbox from the comfort of their inbox and can reply from there.
+Your team will get email notifications any time conversations land in their Help Scout shared Inbox from the comfort of their inbox and can reply from there.
 They can also manually forward in any emails that land at their personal addresses that they would rather handle and track in support.

 If you go this route, your team will likely want to work mostly within their own email inbox.